gomorpheus/morpheus-docs/release_notes/current.rst

 New Features
 ============

+- Amazon AWS Integration: Amazon cost explorer pricing has been brought back for integrations without a costing report configured

 - .. toggle-header:: :header: **Azure Cloud Integration Enhancements**

     - Azure Marketplace images now synced by region rather than by Cloud :superscript:`+`